JacobPaxton/data_science_notes/notes_v4.md

 model.fit(documents)  # documents is scipy csr_matrix
 transformed = model.transform(documents)
 ```
-### Non-Negative Matrix Factorization (NMF)
-- Break down a matrix into "metafeatures" describing the matrix
-- Better than PCA for NLP because it handles sparse non-negative matrices better
-    * A bag of words has extremely low variance and most values are already zero
-    * NMF retains the data structure but reduces the dataset
-- NMF approximates a V matrix by two smaller matrices, W and H
-    * V matrix: original data; each column is observation, each row is feature
-    * W matrix: approximates data; each column is basis vector
-    * H matrix: runs (activates) W matrix; each column is "weights" or "gains"
-    * All three matrices must have non-negative values
-- The math is complicated, and technically, you can't solve for smallest W and H

 ```python
 # SILENCE CONVERGENCE WARNING FOR LIMIT ON ITERATIONS
 import warnings